 Mac OS 10.9, 10.10, and 10.11 are supported for development purposes only.

 When installing Mac OSX nodes, only 64 bit systems are supported.
 Before you install, verify the list of supported platforms.

-The Mac OS X installation uses a Zip file with a stand-alone application that can be copied to the Applications folder or to any other location you choose.
+The Mac OS X installation uses a zip file with a stand-alone application that must be copied to the Applications folder.
 The installation location is not the same as the location of the Couchbase data files.

 Use Archive Utility, the default archive file handler in Mac OS X, to unpack the Couchbase Server distribution.
 It is more difficult to diagnose non-functioning or damaged installations after extraction by other third party archive extraction tools.

 Delete any previous installations of Couchbase Server using the command line or by dragging the icon to the Trash can.

 rm -rf ~/Library/Application\ Support/Couchbase rm -rf ~/Library/Application\ Support/Membase

 To install Couchbase Server on Mac OSX use the GUI or the command line interface.